 The first step to finding out how a customer or person feels is simple: ask them!

-There’s a large choice of methods to collect customer feedback: website surveys, analytics, social media polls, contact forms, UserTesting software, and more.
+There’s a large choice of methods to collect customer feedback: website surveys, website feedback, analytics, pulse surveys, social media polls, contact forms, UserTesting software, and more.
 Huge amounts of data can be collected online, providing insights on customer satisfaction levels and potential correlations between a company’s products, services and positioning.